WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 Note that the used algorithm (ES256, i.e. ECDSA using P-256 and SHA-256,
 in line with the underlying blockchain) is included in the protected header.
+However, Bitcoin and Ethereum use the `secp256k1` curve for ES256, which differs from `prime256v1` specified in RFC 7518 (JWA).
+This is an example where Whiteflag's use of RFC 7515 (JWS) does not comply with RFC 7518 (JWA).

 ## Annex D. Definitions